Megnamite/LING_333/333_Final_Project/autoVOT_Work/vot_marking_procedure.md

 ## Marking VOT
 - Add a point to the textgrid at the start of voicing
 - Add a point to the textgrid at the point of closure release
-- add the text "vot" to the created interval
+- Change the interval marking to "vot"